Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Introduction

 Studies related to sterile neutrinos in the context of atmospheric neutrino observations at India-based Neutrino Observatory (INO) experiment have been performed in \cite{Behera:2016kwr, Gandhi:2011jg}.
-More recently an analysis in \cite{Thakore:2018lgn} consider sterile neutrinos in atmospheric baselines for a wide $\Delta_{41}$ mass squared range $10^{-5}:100$ eV$^2$ in the context of the INO experiment.
+More recently, an analysis in \cite{Thakore:2018lgn} considers sterile neutrinos in atmospheric baselines for a wide $\Delta_{41}$ mass squared range $10^{-5}:100$ eV$^2$ in the context of the INO experiment.
 This paper obtained bound on the active-sterile mixing angles as well as the sensitivity to the neutrino mass ordering in the 3+1 oscillation framework.
 Our study in this paper focuses on the impact of resonant matter effect on the probabilities at very long baselines and its influence on the sensitivity to determine the octant.
 To the best of our knowledge, this kind of study of the degeneracies in presence of a light sterile neutrino under the influence of resonance matter effect at very long baselines has not been looked into in past.
-We also explore this aspect in the context of atmospheric and beam neutrinos both separately as well as together using a LArTPC detector in the DUNE experiment and examine the complementarities between these two.
-Such studies in the context of a generic liquid argon detector have been performed for the three generation case earlier in \cite{Chatterjee:2013qus}.
+We also explore this aspect in the context of atmospheric and beam neutrinos in a long baseline experimental setup of 1300 km both separately as well as together using a LArTPC detector and examine the complementarities between these two.
+Such studies in the context of a generic LAr detector have been performed for the three generation case earlier in \cite{Chatterjee:2013qus}.

 The plan of the paper is as follows.
-To start with we establish the analytic framework for neutrino oscillations in presence of sterile neutrino in \autoref{sec:3+1}.
+To start with, we establish the analytic framework for neutrino oscillations in presence of sterile neutrino in \autoref{sec:3+1}.
 The subsequent \autoref{sec:Prob} details the calculation of the probabilities.
 Next, \autoref{sec:degeneracy} contains the discussion on octant degeneracy for different baselines and energies as well as the dependence on the CP phases $\delta_{13}$, and $\delta_{14}$.
-In \autoref{sec:analysis}, we describe the experimental details for the DUNE detector and outline the procedure of $\chi^2$ analysis adopted.
+In \autoref{sec:analysis}, we describe the experimental details for the LArTPC detector and outline the procedure of $\chi^2$ analysis adopted.
 We discuss the results in \autoref{sec:discussion}.
 Finally, we conclude in \autoref{sec:conclusion}.